Cognigy/Documentation/docs/en/docs/live-agent/settings/inboxes.md

 To delete an Inbox within Live Agent, do the following:

+1. Open the Live Agent interface.
+2. Go to **Settings > Inboxes**.
+3. On the **Inboxes** page, to the right of the team you want to delete, click **Delete**.
+4. You are prompted to enter the Inbox name you want to delete.
+5. Click **Yes, Delete**.

+Deleting an Inbox is irreversible and will result in the loss of synchronization with Cognigy.AI.

+## Copy an Inbox ID

+Each Inbox ID represents the connection from Cognigy.AI to Live Agent and is used in API and User Interface URL path names.

+To connect an Inbox to Cognigy.AI, copy the ID of the Inbox and specify it in the **Live Agent Settings** section in the [Handover to Agent](../../ai/tools/agent-handover.md) Node on the Cognigy.AI side.

+To copy an Inbox ID, follow these steps:

 1. Go to Live Agent.
 2. On the left side of the screen, select **Settings**.
 3. In the settings column, select **Inboxes**.
-4. On the **Teams** page, to the right of the team you want to delete, click **Delete**.
+4. On the **Configuration** tab, go to the **Inbox ID** section.
-5. You are prompted to enter the Inbox name you want to delete, e.g. 'Virtual Agent with Live Agent', then click '**Delete Virtual Agent with Live Agent**' to confirm.
-When the Inbox is mapped to a Cognigy.AI project, an info will be displayed.
-When you delete an Inbox, it will be irrevocable.
-And the synchronization with Cognigy.AI will be lost.
+5. Click **Copy**.

-## Conversation Assignments
+## Control Conversation Routing within an Inbox

 To configure the conversation assignments within Live Agent, do the following:

 1. Go to Live Agent.
 2. On the left side of the screen, select **Settings**.
 3. In the settings column, select **Inboxes**.
 4. On the **Inboxes** page, to the right of the Inbox you want to change, click **Settings** and open the **Collaborators** tab.
-When editing an Inbox in this field you can define following options:
+When editing an Inbox in this field, you can define the following options:

     4.1 **Enable** or **Disable** the automatic assignment of conversations to the Agents added to this Inbox.
 To set up the auto-assignment of conversations you can activate following options: